sanity-io/vscode-sanity/README.md

 The project ID and dataset used is determined by looking at `sanity.json`.

+If groq file has any variables, then extension asks for a relative file name of a json file which has all variables key-values.
+It autofills param file name which uses same name as groq file but with `.json` extension, if it exists.

 ## Usage

 Install the [VSCode Sanity.io Extension](https://marketplace.visualstudio.com/items?itemName=sanity-io.vscode-sanity).
 This extension adds syntax highlighting for GROQ-files and `groq` tags.